gotlougit/chip8-emulator/README.md

 ## Usage

 Right now, it just looks for ```ibm.ch8``` and runs it.
 More work will be done on this at a later stage.

+## Status

+The emulator runs the test IBM ROM as of now, and the groundwork for most of the other instructions has already been laid.